iron-fish/ironfish/ironfish-mpc/README.md

-# ironfish-phase2
+# ironfish-mpc

-Much of the code in this folder was originally forked from https://github.com/ebfull/phase2.
+Much of the code in this folder was originally forked from https://github.com/zcash-hackworks/sapling-mpc.
 The original licenses and copyright are retained in this folder.

 ## License